firetools/blenderfds.web/index.md

 Test

-## BlenderFDS, full control over the FDS input file
+## Full control over the FDS input file

 BlenderFDS helps you build complex FDS models *faster*, because it eases geometric data entry with powerful 3D editing tools, but you remain in full control over all the input parameters, as BlenderFDS does not hide the FDS complexity and flexibility.

 You can import CAD models and existing FDS input files, and quickly adapt them to your needs.